A napari plugin to process and analyse images with chatGPT.

 conda activate napari-chatgpt

-Install napari in the environment using conda-forge: (important on Apple M1/M2)
+Install napari in the environment using conda-forge: (very important on Apple M1/M2)

 conda install -c conda-forge napari